Home Renovation Tax Credit for Seniors and Persons with Disabilities

 - Drawers and cupboards – touch-and-release

-- General renovation costs – necessary to enable access for seniors to first-floor or secondary suites
+- General renovation costs – necessary to enable access for seniors or persons with disabilities to first-floor or secondary suites

 - Grab bars and related reinforcements around the toilet, tub and shower